Neurologism/Backmind/README.md

 ## Technical Stack

-The backend of Whitemind is built using a modern and robust technology stack, ensuring scalability, performance, and ease of development:
+Backmind is built using a modern and robust technology stack, ensuring scalability, performance, and ease of development:

 ### Node.js